Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Newport Beach

-Embark on all manner of fun in the sun on a beautiful beach and boardwalk
+Embark on all manner of fun in the sun on a beautiful beach and boardwalk.

-📍 Google Maps | Phone: (949) 644-3309 | Website | Hours: 6 am – 10 pm | Entrance: Free | 👉 Newport Beach Helicopter Tour
+📍 Google Maps | Phone: (949) 644-3309 | Website | Hours: 6 am – 10 pm daily | Entrance: Free

 What better place to start than the city’s namesake, Newport Beach?
 Boasting the warmest water in Orange County, Newport Beach Municipal Beach is a 5-mile stretch of sandy beach built for relaxation.